Code-Institute-Submissions/onAPlateCatering/README.md

 ### Typography

 I wanted the text to appear elegant without sacrificing readability.
-I browsed google fonts and choose "Cormorant Garamond".
+I browsed google fonts and selected "Cormorant Garamond" and "Roboto".
-This font is used across the website.
-"Sans-serif" was used as a replacement font if "Cormorant Garamond" was not available.
+These fonts are used across the website.
+"Sans-serif" was used as a replacement font if "Cormorant Garamond" or "Roboto" was not available.

 ### Images